Skip to content

 Each audio item:

-fileId string required
+file_id string required

 Reference to uploaded audio file.

-Example: [{ "fileId": "file_audio123" }]
+Example: [{ "file_id": "file_audio123" }]

 files array optional